MDU-C2/MicroTomography/Documentation/robotInfo.md

 This section describes how the robot arm can be simulated in *RobotStudio* which is a preferable initial step for programming and testing the robot arm.
 To simulate the robot arm, open *RobotStudio* and perform the following steps:

 1. Create a new project by *File -> New -> Station*.
+2. Ensure that RobotWare 7.10 is installed.
+If not, navigate to the *Add-Ins* tab and find the package *RobotWare 7.10.0* and download it.
-2. Create a new virtual controller by *Home -> Virtual Controller -> New Controller*
+3. Create a new virtual controller by *Home -> Virtual Controller -> New Controller*
-3. Select the *IRB 14050 0.5kg 0.5m* as the **Robot model** and choose the latest **RobotWare**.
+4. Select the *IRB 14050 0.5kg 0.5m* as the **Robot model** and choose the latest **RobotWare**.
 You can leave the rest unchanged, change the **Location** if you want to save the new controller in a different location than the default location.
-4. When a pop-up window appears, select *IRB14050_0.5_0.5__03* and press **OK**.
+5. When a pop-up window appears, select *IRB14050_0.5_0.5__03* and press **OK**.
-5. To upload *RAPID* code to the virtual controller navigate to *RAPID -> Program -> Load Module* and upload the *RAPID* code you wish to execute.
+6. To upload *RAPID* code to the virtual controller navigate to *RAPID -> Program -> Load Module* and upload the *RAPID* code you wish to execute.
 If you receive Errors after you have uploaded the code it might be due to there existing to *MAIN* files.
 In the tree structure to the left remove any *RAPID* files which you have not uploaded.
 To check if any errors persist press *RAPID -> Check Program* and check the log.
-6. To start the simulation navigate to *Simulation -> Play*. *Do note that the simulation will not start if errors exist in the code.
+7. To start the simulation navigate to *Simulation -> Play*. *Do note that the simulation will not start if errors exist in the code.
-7. If you are sending commands to the robot arm via socket communication like this project.
+8. If you are sending commands to the robot arm via socket communication like this project.
 Ensure that the IP address in the *RAPID* and *Python* code are set to *127.0.0.1*